dhth/omm/README.md

 is the context pane.
 You add/update context for a task via a text editor which is chosen based on the following look ups:

-- the `--editor` flag
+- the "--editor" flag
-- the environment variable `OMM_EDITOR`
-- the environment variable `EDITOR`
-- the environment variable `VISUAL`
+- $OMM_EDITOR
+- "editor" property in omm's toml config
+- $EDITOR/$VISUAL
 - `vi` (fallback)

-The context pane can be hidden on startup by either setting the environment variable `OMM_SHOW_CONTEXT=0`, or by providing the flag `--show-context=false` (the latter takes priority).

 ![active-tasks](https://tools.dhruvs.space/images/omm/omm-context-1.png)